lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 In terms of source code files, compilers are pretty mature and stable.
 If there is a syntax error (not functional errors) the compiler will catch them immediately.

-In contrast, converting a Markdown file (using a static code generator parser) into a final output file like HTML is error-prone.
-More than that there is no defined syntax for formats like Markdown, merely various flavours of it.
+In contrast, converting Markdown (using a static code generator parser) into a final output file like HTML is error-prone.
+More than that, there is no defined syntax for formats like Markdown, merely various flavours of it (yes, you too GitHub).

 **Challenges I encountered when using this approach:**